hapax/hapax.github.io/assets/form.md

 Physical objects can be described at different levels.
-A shoe is constructed from flat sheets of material, curved, cut, marked, and stuck together in various ingenious ways; these materials curve, stick, and endure due to the properties of their constituent chemicals, usually long, jointed molecular chains called polymers;
+A shoe is constructed from flat sheets of material, curved, cut, marked, and stuck together in various ways; these materials can curve and stick due to their constituent chemicals, usually long, jointed molecular chains called polymers;
-these chemicals, in turn, are built like lego from Nature's palette of atoms; and each atom is a tiny solar system, with electrons orbiting the dense core of protons and neutrons.
+molecules, in turn, are built like lego from Nature's palette of atoms; and each atom is a tiny solar system, with electrons orbiting the dense core of protons and neutrons.